 · Emotional hunger will usually create a craving for a particular food whilst physical hunger is more likely to be satiated by any food.

 · Recognize without judgment that it is entirely normal to eat in response to thoughts and feelings from time to time.
 Acknowledge this and satisfy your emotions by enjoying the food slowly with all four senses.
-This can support you with emotional eating behaviours.
+This can support you with emotional eating behaviors.

 · Plan ahead and stick to regular meal times - Make a plan of your meals and snacks for the week.
 Also, consider eating at regular times throughout the day.
-This helps to regulate your levels of hunger which could impact positively on your eating behaviors and food choices.
+This helps to regulate your levels of hunger which could impact positively your eating behaviors and food choices.

-· Enjoy each mouthful - Take time to recognize the aroma, flavor, taste and texture of your meals.
+· Enjoy each mouthful - Take time to recognize the aroma, flavor, taste, and texture of your meals.
 This will help you enjoy your eating experience.

-· Eat food for fuel and nourishment - Choose nutritious foods that are satisfying to you, give you energy and are nourishing to your body.
+· Eat food for fuel and nourishment - Choose nutritious foods that are satisfying to you, give you energy, and are nourishing to your body.

 In conclusion, eating mindfully is a way to enjoy what you’re eating whilst being attuned with your body and acknowledging your thoughts and feelings.
 It can help encourage positive eating behaviors and healthy eating choices as you choose foods that are nourishing as well as satisfying to your body.

 Please note that this approach may not be suitable for those with an active eating disorder.
 Mindful eating can lead to justification of undereating and can be harmful to those recovering from eating disorders and disordered eating.
-Mindful eating is of limited use to people with Anorexia, because of their need for distraction from, rather than increased awareness of eating behaviors.
+Mindful eating is of limited use to people with Anorexia, because of their need for distraction, rather than an increased awareness of eating behaviors.
 Always check with a professional before starting it if you suspect you have an eating disorder.